csoltenborn/GoogleTestAdapter/README.md

 More precisely, traits are assigned to tests in three phases:

 1. Traits are assigned to tests which match one of the regular expressions specified in the *traits before* option.
+For instance, the expression *///Size,Medium assigns the trait (Size,Medium) to all tests.
-2. Traits added to tests via test macros are assigned to the according tests, overriding traits from the first phase (e.g., if test Foo has been assigned a trait (Size,Small) in the first phase, and its macro assigns the trait (Size,Medium), the test will carry the (and only the) trait (Size,Medium)
+2. Traits added to tests via test macros are assigned to the according tests, overriding traits from the first phase.
+For instance, the test declaration TEST_P_TRAITS1(ParameterizedTests, SimpleTraits, Size, Small) will make sure that all test instances of test ParameterizedTest.SimpleTraits will be assigned the trait (Size,Small) (and override the Size trait assigned from the first phase).
 3. Traits are assigned to tests which match one of the regular expressions specified in the *traits after* option, overriding traits from phases 1 and 2 as described above.
+For instance, the expression *# param = 0*///Size,Large will make sure that all parameterized tests where the parameter starts with a 0 will be assigned the trait (Size,Large) (and override the traits assigned by phases 1 and 2).

 #### Parallelization